Virtual-Viking-Longship/Ship-Annotations/annotations/shroud.md

 _**höfuðbenda** f., pl. höfuðbendur_ (Old Norse) [citations:[prose](https://onp.ku.dk/onp/onp.php?o39309)/[poetry](https://skaldic.org/m.php?p=verse&i=1248&x=0&v=t)]

-A rope or cable that supports the mast from either side, connected by a shroud-ring to the shroud-pin: a curved wooden pin which tightened and loosened supporting ropes to the mast.
+A rope or cable that supports the mast from either side, connected to a shroud-ring in the hull by a shroud-pin: a curved wooden pin which could be loosened quickly to lower the mast.

 <div align="center">